🚨 Scam Guide · 2026

 • Itinerary mentions 'Low Isles' without clarifying that's the inner reef

-• Marketing emphasises 'reef' generally without outer-reef certification mention
+• Marketing emphasizes 'reef' generally without outer-reef certification mention

 • Cash-only booking through street agent without receipt